vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/IOCs.md

 ### Ghost NIC Indicators

 UNC6201 has been observed creating temporary virtual network adapters ("Ghost NICs") on VMs running on VMware ESX hosts.
-These adapters are used to pivot into internal networks, then deleted to minimize forensic artifacts.
+UNC6201 uses the adapters to pivot into internal networks, then deletes them to minimize forensic artifacts.
 Detection relies on monitoring `VmReconfiguredEvent` events in VMware vCenter for vNIC add/remove operations, particularly when a vNIC is added and then removed within a short timeframe.

 | Indicator | Detection Method |
 |-----------|-----------------|